Welcome to Peak & Dukeries Land Rover Club

 For less experienced or new drivers, with or without a license and young drivers aged 13+ we run Tyros.
 These are held on Saturdays using some of the RTV sections, but on gentle terrain.
 Also for less experienced drivers we have a Novice class, where driver are allowed to use CCVT prepared vehicles in an RTV trial.

-All P&D LRC events are OPEN to other clubs that are not affiliated to the ALRC and may include non Land Rover vehicles.
+All P&D LRC events are OPEN to other MSA affiliated clubs that are not affiliated to the ALRC and may include non Land Rover vehicles.

 To enable P&D LRC members to use non-ALRC compliant motors in P&D LRC Open events or to compete with these motors in non-ALRC Club events P&D LRC members have an option to apply for a membership card issued by Peak & Dukeries Off Road Club Ltd (P&D ORC)

 Some members like to explore the countryside using unsurfaced roads (green lanes), especially in the Peak District.
-To play our part in trying to keep these historic tracks available to enjoy P&D LRC is affiliated to the Green Lane Association (GLASS).
+To play our part in trying to keep these historic tracks available to enjoy P&D LRC supports the Green Lane Association (GLASS).
 If you want to do this please observe the GLASS Code of Conduct to try to mitigate the hostility from anti-motorist groups, especially in the Peak Park.
+See the Links page for useful mapping information about "green lanes".

 Discount Code PADLRC10